UchuuKani/chronograph/README.md

 }
 ```

 **B**: assuming our asynchronous call can fail with errors, we would want to handle them either using `.catch` when Promise chaining, or using a catch block when using `async/await` syntax.
 After doing so, we could update the front end to indicate that the search failed for whatever reason potentially depending on an error code or message returned by the API call.
-Maybe we would have some piece of state in our front end to keep track of back end errors, and we can update this state when receving an error from the back end, or clear the state if the user takes some action after receiving the error.
+Maybe we would have some piece of state in our front end to keep track of back end errors, and we can update this state when receiving an error from the back end, or clear the state if the user takes some action after receiving the error.